Linear Arboreal Categories: Future Work

-For future work, we highlight three possible research avenues: As mentioned in Section \ref{sec:linear-modal}, the full linear fragment $\RMLogicK$ is captured by ready trace equivalence.
-One can investigate corresponding components in a linear arboreal category which capture ready trace.
-More generally, one can provide a categorical semantics for other relations in the van Glabbeek spectrum in terms of linear arboreal and arboreal categories.
-This work would explore how to adapt different notions of coalgebraic bisimulation, such as cospans of open maps, to generalise these relations.
+For future work, we highlight two possible research avenues: First, one can investigate the construction in a linear arboreal category which captures truth preservation in $\RMLogicK$; this corresponds to a relation reminiscent (albeit incomparable) of \emph{ready trace equivalence} \cite{vanglabbeek1}.
+More generally, one can provide categorical semantics for other relations in the linear-time branching-time spectrum in terms of linear arboreal and arboreal categories.
+This work will explore how to adapt different notions of coalgebraic bisimulation, such as cospans of open maps, to generalise these relations.

-There are many similarities linking our research and the strand of research categorifying behavioural relations via graded monads and fibrations.
+Second, there are many similarities linking our research and the strand of research categorifying behavioural relations via graded monads and fibrations.
 In particular, linear arboreal categories centre around a notion of paths and utilise open maps as in \cite{forfree}; furthermore, they employ resource indexing and grading as in \cite{gradedmon}.
 On the other hand, there are some obvious differences.
-In particular, these lines of research study coalgebras over endofunctors, monads, and graded monads; whereas we study coalgebras over comonads.
-The conceptual perspectives behind these formalisms also differ, in a somewhat subtle fashion.
-Relating these approaches may yield new insights.

-In practice, fragments of modal logic serve as templates for the logics studied in formal verification.
-For example, linear temporal logic ($\mathbf{LTL}$) and computational tree logic ($\mathbf{CTL}$).
-The framework of linear arboreal categories may aid in structurally distinguishing between said logics and might provide guidelines for designing software and tools that utilise these extensions.